 Weekly during July and August

-Weekly sessions twice a month in July and August
+Six weekly sessions in July and August

-This new camp focuses on exploring the West Humber Valley’s flora and fauna in greater detail.
+This camp focuses on exploring the West Humber Valley’s flora and fauna in greater detail.
 Running concurrently with several weeks of summer nature camp, it offers a more in-depth investigation of the natural world for older kids who are excited by the prospect of discovery.